 - A globally aware professional in a public or private organization

-- A director of international marketing or international business development for a small or medium enterprise
+- A director of international business development for a small or medium enterprise

 - An entrepreneur with the ability to identify an international business opportunity, develop an international business plan, secure funding, and launch an international new venture

 - A social entrepreneur starting their own NGO or serving as a program officer offshore

 The Master of Global Management degree uses a holistic and integrative approach to deliver academic content and soft skills, such as self-awareness, problem-solving, teamwork, and collaboration.

 Academic assessment in the Master of Global Management program focuses on international business skill and competency development.
 In addition to practical experience with the essential business skills needed to succeed in today's global market, you’ll learn and practice negotiation, risk assessment, persuasive communication, critical thinking, problem-solving, active listening, effective rational and ethical decision-making, and much more - all through an international business lens.